9 College Costs Students Forget About

 1. Books and Course Materials

 Tips: Check sites like eBay, Craigslist, Amazon, and Bookscouter to find discount or secondhand textbooks.
 Remember that student loans and other financial aid can be used to pay for textbooks and any required course materials.
-There are even textbook-specific scholarship programs, such as The Passageway Scholarship Program, Carl A. Scott Memorial Fund Book Scholarship, and bookstores such as Barnes & Noble that offer scholarships you may be eligible for.
+There are even textbook-specific scholarship programs, such as the Carl A. Scott Memorial Fund Book Scholarship.
 Sharing, renting, and selling your books after your course ends are additional ways to keep your costs down.

 2. Food, Coffee, and Snacks

-The average monthly charge for a college meal plan is $563 a month, or about $5,000 per year, according to 2021 data provided by educationdata.org.
+The average monthly charge for a college meal plan is $563 a month, or about $4,500 per year, for an 8-month meal plan, according to The Hetchinger Report.
 However, some college meal plans are much higher.
-At Vanderbilt University for example, the 2022-23 freshman meal plan is $3,521 per semester.
-At Carleton College, a 15-meal per week plan costs $7,771 per year.
+At Vanderbilt University for example, the 2023-24 freshman meal plan is $3,785 per semester.
+At Carleton College, a 15-meal per week plan costs $7,890 per year.
 Some colleges require students living on campus — especially freshmen --- to purchase the meal plan and offer no other options.

 Finding the right-size meal plan can take some time, especially during your first semester or quarter at college.
 Some students discover that their dining card or credits are not accepted at every dining hall or eatery on campus and they must pay extra for coffee at the campus cafe or snacks sold at the grocery store.
 Dining halls may not be open at convenient times, especially on weekends, forcing students to go elsewhere for food and pay out of pocket.

 If you’re living off campus, you may be responsible for providing your own meals.
 Purchasing food at a grocery store can be less costly than being on a college meal plan, but it can be easy to go over budget.